Detailed course offerings (Time Schedule) are available for

 Covers the drug development process for both small molecules and biological form discovery stage through the end of phase 1.
 Addresses the science, logistics, and regulatory environment of preclinical (pharmacology, PKDM, toxicology, CMC) and early clinical development.
 Offered: A.

 Covers phases II and III of the drug development process.
 Topics include clinical study design, safety, pharmacology, and statistics.
 Provides an overview of the preparation and filing of the New Drug Application (NDA).
 Uses case studies to demonstrate key concepts.
 Prerequisite: PHARBE 502 or permission of instructor.
 Offered: W.

-Covers basic principle of pharmacokinetics and its impact on treatment, including: single-dose intravenous and oral kinetics, multiple dosing, nonlinear pharmacokinetics, metabolite kinetics, pharmacogenetics, the role of disease in drug clearance and dose requirements, and kinetics of drug-drug interactions.
+Covers basic principles of pharmacokinetics and its impact on treatment, including single-dose intravenous and oral kinetics, multiple dosing, nonlinear pharmacokinetics, metabolite kinetics, pharmacogenetics, the role of disease in drug clearance and dose requirements, and kinetics of drug-drug interactions.
 Offered: A.

 PHARBE 511 Process Development (4) Laursen

 Examines the principles involved in designed and developing production processes for protein therapeutics.
 Covers technologies, methods, and unit operations used in the development and GMP manufacture of biopharmaceuticals.
 Includes interdependencies of upstream, downstream, analytical, formulation and drug delivery technologies, illustrated with key biochemical, chemical, and physical chemical reaction examples.
 Offered: W.